 Outback Steakhouse at

 Regent Village in Grace Bay features $10 and $15 lunch specials that actually offer one of the best lunch values on the island.
 There’s a choice of several varying options, and drinks and side options are included.
-The restaurants opens at 12:300 PM.
+The restaurant opens at 11:00 AM.

 A savory meat patty from Patty Place in Grace Bay.
 This small shop also serves ice cream.